Hilscher/netPI-nodered-npix-rs485/README.md

 ## Node-RED + npix rs485 nodes

-Made for [netPI](https://www.netiot.com/netpi/), the Open Edge Connectivity Ecosystem
+Made for [netPI](https://www.netiot.com/netpi/), the Raspberry Pi 3B Architecture based industrial suited Open Edge Connectivity Ecosystem

-### Debian with Node-RED and rs485 nodes for netPI's NIOT-E-NPIX-RS485 extension module
+### Debian with Node-RED and rs485 nodes for netPI extension module NIOT-E-NPIX-RS485

-The image provided hereunder deploys a container with installed Debian, Node-RED and rs485 nodes to communicate with an extension module NIOT-E-NPIX-RS485.
+The image provided hereunder deploys a container with installed Debian, Node-RED and rs485 nodes to communicate with netPI extension modules NIOT-E-NPIX-RS485.

 Base of this image builds the latest version of [debian:jessie](https://hub.docker.com/r/resin/armv7hf-debian/tags/) with installed Internet of Things flow-based programming web-tool [Node-RED](https://nodered.org/) and two extra nodes *serial rs485 (in/out)* providing access to the RS485 serial port of the module NIOT-E-NPIX-RS485.
 The nodes communicate to the module across a serial connection over device `/dev/ttyS0` using the CPU's so-called "mini UART" mentioned in the [BCM2835 ARM Peripherals manual](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf).
 This UART has some restrictions supporting for example 8,7 Databits only or does not support partity handling.